 There is a more pragmatic reason why I prefer the batch oriented approach of using

-activateConstraints on an array of constraints (and why I find the Swift bug so annoying).
+activateConstraints on an array of constraints.
 When I activate constraints one at a time it is easy to forget to set

 isActive and instead write this: